AlvGJ-UGR/wifi-csi-presence-sensing/firmware/README.md

    - Generate periodic traffic (ICMP ping to the router, or a lightweight UDP echo) so CSI is refreshed at a known rate.
 5. **Capture to raw sessions.** Do not process anything at this stage.
-   Redirect the serial CSI output into a file per the session format defined in `docs/acquisition_protocol.md`, and store it under `data/raw/`.
+   Use `tools/capture_session.py` (see `tools/README.md`) to stream the serial CSI output straight into a correctly named session folder under `data/raw/`, with `metadata.json` generated automatically from the flags you pass in.
+This replaces manually redirecting `idf.py monitor` output and hand-writing metadata — same result, less room for a mislabelled or malformed session.
+Run `tools/validate_session.py` on each resulting folder immediately afterwards to catch structural problems (missing consent field, empty CSV, malformed JSON) before moving to the next capture.

 ## What "done" looks like for Phase 1